 At the end of the day, I’d buy HiBAR again.
 (Although I didn’t buy this one.
 They were kind enough to send me a free bar to test for this article – thanks HiBAR!
 That’s Minnesota for ya.)

-Right now, HiBAR offers no unscented options.
-All of their bars have the same lime-y citrus scent, which I really love.
+HiBAR now offers an unscented version of their Moisturize bars.
+Otherwise, all of their bars have the same lime-y citrus scent, which I really love.

 Sustainability:

 Made in Minnesota, USA.
-No animal testing, and the Moisturize and Volumize HiBARs are vegan, but the Maintain bar that I tried has a “trace amount of honey.”
+No animal testing, and the Moisturize and Volumize HiBARs are vegan, but the Soothe and Maintain bars contain “trace amounts of honey.”

 Although it seems like the cheapest option here, HiBAR is actually the most expensive per ounce of the shampoo bars I tested – but the difference is tiny, especially considering how long it’s lasting.
 These relatively small bars go a long way.